Ulster Literacy Association

 The Jail Writing Program

-ULA serves women at the Ulster County Jail through the new ULA Jail Program, funded by the Department of Education, which offers six-week writing, life skills, and computer literacy classes on an ongoing basis.
-Male inmates will join the program after its first year; until then, they will continue in the existing ULA Writing Workshop, in which they meet once a week with tutors to read and discuss poetry, write in their journals, and engage in meaningful educational and intellectual activities.
+ULA serves inmates at the Ulster County Jail through the new ULA Jail Program, funded by the Department of Education, which offers six-week writing, life skills, and computer literacy classes on an ongoing basis.
 This program has been so successful over its 10-year history that several inmates have gone on to become ULA tutors.